TiagoAlmeida05/A2_S2-Engenharia_De_Software/README.md

 - You don't have to search for exact matches anymore (only working for clothes)
 - You can search for brands (only working for clothes)
 - Search functionality has been implemented in Food, but not working as well as in Clothes
-- The app looks nicer (At least we think so) //P4 se quiseres muda isto aqui
+- The app looks nicer (At least we think so)
-- Added stores' location //Isto também
+- Added stores' location

 What needs improvement: